 The code and specifications state the strength that is required in the several parts of the structure.
 The required strength is a design consideration that is determined by the structural engineer and that must be attained and verified by properly evaluated test results as specified.
 Some designers specify concrete strengths of 5000 to 6000 psi, or even higher in certain structural elements.
 Specified strengths in the range of 15,000 to 20,000 psi have been produced for lower-floor columns in high-rise buildings.
 Very high strengths, understandably, require a very high level of quality control in their production and test-ing.
-Also, for economy in materials costs, the specified strength of very high-strength concrete is based on 56 or 90-day tests rather than on traditional 28-day test results.
+Also, for economy in materials costs, the specified strength of very high-strength concrete is based on 56- or 90-day tests rather than on traditional 28-day test results.
 To give some idea of the strengths that might be required, Table 3.1 is included as information only.
 Remember that the plans and specifications govern.

-Note that the International Building Code (IBC) (Section 1905.1.1) and the ACI 318 Standard (Section 5.1.1) indicate a minimum specified compressive strength of 2500 psi for structural concrete.
+Note that the ACI 318 Standard (Section 19.2.1.1) indicates a minimum specified compressive strength of 2500 psi for structural concrete.
 Simply stated, no structural concrete can be specified with a strength less than 2500 psi.